-- Station operation and management services are functions that will in all probability be contracted - Controlled Access Stations are staffed by 1 Security Guard per shift on 24/7 basis, 1 Marshall at the fare gate and 1 Marshall at loading doors per shift during operations, roving supervision and cleaning complete the station staffing component.
+- Station operation and management services are functions that will in all probability be contracted out to the Mangaung Taxi industry as part of value chain opportunities to mitigation of job losses - Controlled Access Stations are staffed by 1 Security Guard per shift on 24/7 basis, 1 Marshall at the fare gate and 1 Marshall at loading doors per shift during operations, roving supervision and cleaning complete the station staffing component.
 Provision is made for a streamlined overarching management team to manage all station operations - All stations, including the staffed Access Controlled Stations are, in addition to on-station staff, further supported by roving security and repair and maintenance staff - No fare sales or card top-ups will be executed at stations - A Station Marshall will be used to assist with fare control and passenger support at fare gates allowing access to the paid area at Controlled Access Stations - The quality of services rendered by any contractor, including station and bus services, contracted to render a service to the MMM IPTN, will be monitored for compliance by the Quality Management function under Operations in the MMM IPTN Business Unit.